-Our first offering is a video in three chapters about Thelton Henderson, a federal judge in San Francisco for 37 years.
+Our projects include: a video in three chapters about Thelton Henderson, a federal judge in San Francisco for 37 years.
 He was interviewed by Lowell Bergman, a renowned investigative reporter who has known the judge for many years.

 We look forward to expanding this series of profiles, and making them available to a wide audience.